 Julia Language started out with the goal to create a language that was elegant for computations (i.e. math and machine learning), easy to code, and can take advantage of all that hardware can offer by a specialized compiler.
 This isn't python, which can be everything to anyone.
 It offers a Just In Time (JIT) compiling of your code so can get a helluva amount of speed over other dynamically typed code.

-From the bechmarking above, Julia beats the 'pants off' the commonly used languages and software for Machine Learning and Data Science.
+From the benchmarking above, Julia beats the pants off of the commonly used languages and software for Machine Learning and Data Science.
 Granted, it's not as fast as C in most cases but it gets awfully close.
 My guess is that this will narrow the better the compiler gets.

 Data Scientists and Machine Learning experts don't like to sit still, so they started to automate things.
 H2O.ai created AutoML in their open source H2O, and the rest of the market followed.

 All this is working exceedingly well, but the need for speed ever drives us forth.
 Especially when we want to use computationally heavy algorithms and techniques like Deep Learning.
 To do that, Yann LeCun (creator of CNN's) suggests we look at the problem differently.
 He suggests we use the term differential programming.
 We look at machine learning as developing “a new kind of software” that is differentiable and optimizable.

 Enter Flux: A Machine Learning Framework for Julia!